emqx/mqttbs/README.md

 ## Benchmark sets

 The various use cases above are for different user needs.
 For example, some of them can be used for basic verification purpose, while some of them aim for enterprise level verification.
-Therefore, we group use cases of the save scalability level into one set, to help user pick up the use cases they need more easily.
+Therefore, we group use cases of the same scalability level into one set, to help user pick up the use cases they need more easily.

 ### Basic set